Petros-Polychronis/Business-Analytics/Big Data - PySpark/README.md

   2007 and use scheduled times.*

 9. **Departure Flight board**
-  *Details:board of the Los Angeles Airport at 12 Jan 2007 at 13:00.
-The
-  board should contain flights with actual departure times between 12:00 and 14:00, sorted by scheduled departure time.
-The resulting table should at least contain scheduled departure time, actual departure time (if departed), airline code, and destination.*
+  *We will reconstruct the departure flight board of the Los Angeles Airport at 12 Jan 2007 at 13:00.
+The board is to contain flights with actual departure times between 12:00 and 14:00, sorted by scheduled departure time.
+The resulting table will contain scheduled departure time, actual departure time (if departed), airline code, and destination.*